 If you are concerned about smoke coming from a neighbour’s wood heater, approach them to discuss the issue in a honest and respectful manner.
 They may be unaware that their heater is smoking excessively and causing a problem.
-If the problem continues, contact council’s Environmental Health Unit.
+If the problem continues, contact our Environmental Health Unit.

 The complaint process:

-If you make a complaint with council about excessive wood smoke, this is how the complaint proceeds:
+If you make a complaint with Council about excessive wood smoke, this is how the complaint proceeds:

-- An environmental health officer will contact your neighbour to tell them a complaint has been received.
+- An Environmental Health Officer will contact your neighbour to tell them a complaint has been received.

 - The person making the complaint must complete diary sheets for at least two weeks, detailing the smoke issues, otherwise the complaint won’t proceed.

-- If satisfied that a nuisance exists, the environmental health officer will address the problem.
+- If satisfied that a nuisance exists, the Environmental Health Officer will address the problem.

 - In most cases, your neighbour won’t be told who made the complaint.
 However, in some cases the person making the complaint is identified for example if court action is taken.